-The general rule under the Convention is that in the event of insolvency proceedings481 against a debtor, an international interest is effective if it was registered against the debtor prior to the commencement of the proceedings.
-This principle extends to (a) the effectiveness of the assignment of an international interest if the assignor is subject to insolvency proceedings, but the assignment was registered prior to the commencement of the proceedings482 and (b) the effectiveness, against a debtor subject to insolvency proceedings, of a registered non-consensual right or interest.483 An unregistered international interest may nevertheless be effective under applicable non-Cape Town Convention law, as Section 30(1), which is not intended to invalidate the effectiveness of an international interest, but rather speaks to the validity of a registered international interest.484
+The general rule under the Convention is that in the event of insolvency proceedings486 against a debtor, an international interest is effective if it was registered against the debtor prior to the commencement of the proceedings.
+This principle extends to (a) the effectiveness of the assignment of an international interest if the assignor is subject to insolvency proceedings, but the assignment was registered prior to the commencement of the proceedings487 and (b) the effectiveness, against a debtor subject to insolvency proceedings, of a registered non-consensual right or interest.488 An unregistered international interest may nevertheless be effective under applicable non-Cape Town Convention law, as Section 30(1), which is not intended to invalidate the effectiveness of an international interest, but rather speaks to the validity of a registered international interest.489 application of all the provisions of Alternative A and Alternative B and for the time periods in Alternative A and Alternative B of Article XI of the Protocol, and it means either (i) the commencement of insolvency proceedings, or (ii) the declared intention to suspend or the actual suspension of payments by the debtor where the creditor's right to institute insolvency proceedings against the debtor or to exercise remedies under the Convention is prevented or suspended by law or state action.
+The Official Commentary notes that clause (ii) was required for two reasons.
+One reason is that some countries' airlines are not eligible for insolvency proceedings.
+Another reason is the basic intent to trigger the Alternatives A and B time periods "where there are financial problems and State action or law (whether made or taken before or after a declared intention to suspend payment) prevents application of the remedies under the Convention."491

-The term "insolvency proceedings" is given an autonomous meaning under the Convention which does not depend upon or vary with national law; and it is intended to both be broad and to have a uniform effect across all Contracting States485.
+The term "insolvency proceedings" is given an autonomous meaning under the Convention which does not depend upon or vary with national law; and it is intended to both be broad and to have a uniform effect across all Contracting States490.